 John Warren Hill Scholarship in Science

-Established by the Faculty of Science in 2018, this Scholarship encourages recent school leavers to pursue undergraduate study in science and go on to solve grand challenges to humanity and the world through science, mathematics and technology.
-This Scholarship is funded from a bequest from Jeannette Hill in 2014 in memory of her husband, John Warren Hill, holder of two University Medals: Bachelor of Science in 1942 (Mathematical Physics) and Bachelor of Engineering in 1947 (Mechanical Engineering).
+It is funded from a bequest from Jeannette Hill in 2014 in memory of her husband, John Warren Hill, who was the holder of two University Medals – Bachelor of Science in 1942 (Mathematical Physics) and Bachelor of Engineering in 1947 (Mechanical Engineering).

 Candidates must be an Australian Citizen, New Zealand Citizen, or Australian Permanent Resident.